MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 [!INCLUDE [intune-add-on-note](../includes/intune-add-on-note.md)]

 Remote Help is a cloud-based solution for secure help desk connections with role-based access controls.
 With the connection, your support staff can remote connect to the user's device.
-During the session, the support staff can view the device's display and if permitted by the device user, take full control.
-Full control enables a helper to directly make configurations or take actions on the device.

 In this article, users who provide help are referred to as *helpers*, and users that receive help are referred to as *sharers* as they share their session with the helper.
 Both helpers and sharers sign in to your organization to use the web app.
 It's through your Azure Active Directory (Azure AD) that the proper trusts are established for the Remote Help sessions.
 During the session, the support staff can view the device's display.

 Remote Help uses Intune role-based access controls (RBAC) to set the level of access a helper is allowed.
 Through RBAC, you determine which users can provide help and the level of help they can provide.

-The Remote Help app is available from Microsoft to install on both devices enrolled with Intune and devices that aren't enrolled with Intune.
-The app can also be deployed through Intune to your managed devices.
+Remote Help for macOS is available as a web application.
+You do not need to install the Remote Help app.

 ## Remote Help capabilities and requirements on macOS

 The Remote Help web app supports the following capabilities on macOS:

-- **Use Remote Help with unenrolled devices** - Disabled by default, you can choose to allow help to devices that aren't enrolled with Intune.
+- **Use Remote Help with unenrolled devices**: Disabled by default, you can choose to allow help to devices that aren't enrolled with Intune.

 - **Conditional access**: Administrators can now utilize conditional access capability when setting up policies and conditions for Remote Help.
 For more information on setting up conditional access, go to [Set up Conditional Access for Remote Help](#set-up-conditional-access-for-remote-help)

-- **Compliance Warnings**: Before a helper can connect to a user's device, the helper sees a non-compliance warning about that device if it's not compliant with its assigned policies.
+- **Compliance Warnings**: Before connecting to a user's device, the helper sees a non-compliance warning about that device if it's not compliant with its assigned policies.
 This warning doesn't block access but provides transparency about the risk of using sensitive data like administrative credentials during the session.

-  - If the user's device isn't enrolled, the helper sees a prompt that the user's device is unenrolled.
+  - If the user's device that the helper is trying to connect to isn't enrolled, the helper sees a prompt that the user's device is unenrolled.

-- **Chat functionality** - Remote Help includes enhanced chat that maintains a continuous thread of all messages.
+- **Chat functionality**: Remote Help includes enhanced chat that maintains a continuous thread of all messages.
 This chat supports special characters and other languages including Chinese and Arabic.
 For more information on languages supported, see [Languages Supported](#languages-supported).

 ## Prerequisites for Remote Help on macOS